andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/meal/awesome-resources) - A curated list of resources I find useful and use in both my professional career as well as for hobbies. .
 - [awesome-deconvolution](https://github.com/metamaden/awesome-deconvolution) - List of deconvolution methods and resources.
 - [awesome-cpp-testing](https://github.com/mheriyanto/awesome-cpp-testing) - :clipboard: Collection of awesome C++ resources for testing,.
+- [awesome-complex-trait-genetics](https://github.com/michelnivard/awesome-complex-trait-genetics) - A list of awesome tools for complex trait genetics.
 - [awesome-web-frontend](https://github.com/Mike-bel/awesome-web-frontend) - This is a better way to collect some web repositories on GitHub for a web developer.
 - [-awesome-django](https://github.com/mikolaz27/-awesome-django) - Useful tools.
 - [you-are-awesome-app](https://github.com/mkraenz/you-are-awesome-app) - Community-driven motivational quotes.
 Every day you receive an awesome message from a grateful person around the globe.
 Share your own gratitude by contributing awesome quotes yourself.